pandas-dev/pandas/doc/source/user_guide/groupby.rst

    ``apply`` has to try to infer from the result whether it should act as a reducer, transformer, *or* filter, depending on exactly what is passed to it.
-Thus the grouped column(s) may be included in the output or set as the indices.
+Thus the grouped column(s) may be included in the output or not.
 While it tries to intelligently guess how to behave, it can sometimes guess wrong.

 .. note::